 Tips To Write A Construction Site-Specific Safety Plan

 As a general contractor or subcontractor, you prioritize safety on every job site.
-A site-specific safety plan (SSSP) is one document you must have to fulfill OSHA requirements and establish guidelines that protect everyone who works on the project.
+A site-specific safety plan (SSSP) is one document you must have to meet OSHA requirements and establish guidelines that protect everyone who works on the project.

 Consider these tips for writing a thorough site-specific safety plan.